mdkmotsuenyane/Motsuenyane-Muhali_Dental/README.md

 ## 📝 License

-This project is proprietary and belongs to Motsuenyane-Muhail Dental Practice.
+This project is proprietary and belongs to Motsuenyane-Muhali Dental Practice.